 All students engage in weekly pastoral care lessons with incidental teaching moments encouraged.

-The Associate Principal Junior Years and Head of Department Junior Years provide additional support to those students who need it.
+The Head of Junior Years and Head of Department Junior Years provide additional support to those students who need it.

 We pride ourselves on the connections we make with the students and their families, seeking to build a strong sense of community.